Introduction

 Chafing Prevention

 If you are concerned about chafing, you can apply an anti-chafing product before hiking and bring it with you for later re-application.
 Anti-chafing products usually come in a “stick” (and look like a stick deodorant).
 They can be applied to reduce friction in areas where you may chafe.
 These sticks come in travel sizes too.
-Check out this one from Gold Bond or this handy, travel-sized women’s stick from the Glide brand.
+Check out this one from Gold Bond or this handy, travel-sized women’s anti-chafing stick from the Glide brand.

 Moleskin is an adhesive product made of cotton.
 It adheres to a blister or an area where a blister is forming and protects the area from further chafing.
 Moleskin can be a lifesaver on a hike!
 It comes in a roll and can be cut to the size you need.
 A roll will last a long time.
-You can also buy Moleskin pads pre-cut, but they do not hold as well.
-If you buy a roll of Moleskin, you can cut and bring a small “sheet” with you on your hike.
-You could also pre-cut pieces, eg, the size to cover your Achilles tendon area, or bring a small set of scissors.
-Test out cutting Moleskin before leaving home.
-I recommend the sheet and scissors method.
+You can also buy Moleskin pads pre-cut, but they don’t hold as well.

 Conclusion